ELI-NP/LEC/docs/source/running.rst

 **sp** Laser waist radius (at :math:`1/e^2`) [meter].

-**alpha** Electron waist radius [meter].
+**alpha** Electron waist radius (at :math:`1/e^2`) [meter].
 Set to 0.0d-6 for a single electron.
 If set to a value larger than 0, electron energy distribution in 1D and 2D will be outputted.

 **enum** Electron number in a bunch.
 Used for radiation calculation.
 For single electron, ``enum=1.d0``